kennylam365/COVID-19-Vaccination-Analysis/README.md

 To explore the visualizations in the tableau file [Covid-19.twbx](https://github.com/kennylam365/COVID-19-Vaccination-Analysis/blob/main/Covid-19.twbx)
 ## Repository structure

-The raw data used are downloaded from kaggle, and the final combined raw data can be found [raw data](https://github.com/kennylam365/COVID-19-Vaccination-Analysis/blob/main/country_vaccinations_final_raw.zip)
+The raw data used are downloaded from kaggle, and the final combined raw data can be found [here](https://github.com/kennylam365/COVID-19-Vaccination-Analysis/blob/main/country_vaccinations_final_raw.zip)

 Thank you for reading.